JosephRullo/Azure-Virtual-Machines-and-Networking/README.md

 **Virtual Machine Overview.**
 <p>
 You will now be brought to the VM Overview page where you can view all the specs of the system as well as make further configuration changes.
-For now all we will copy is the "Public IP Address" so we can log on to the VM for the first time.
+We will copy the "Public IP Address" so we can log on to the VM for the first time.
 <p>
 <p>
 <img src="https://i.imgur.com/Pqm3MrV.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>